facebookresearch/home-robot/src/home_robot_hw/README.md

 roslaunch home_robot startup_stretch_hector_slam.launch
 ```

-### On user machine: Interacting with the robot via the client
+### On workstation: Interacting with the robot via the client

 See [examples](../../examples/) for common API usage.